ArdWang/NEWCONCEPTENGLISH2/README.md

 The play may begin at any moment.
 May I have two tickets please.There were not any left.
 Susan and me were disappointed.
 Just then, a man hurried to the ticket office.
 He returned two tickets.
 They're for next Wedensday's performance.
 I bought them.

+#### Lesson 20 One man in a boat

+The writer's favourite sport is fishing.
+Some fishermen are unlucky.Instead of catching fish, They catch old boots and rubbish.
+The writer is he not so lucky.
+He never catch anything.
+He is not really intereted in fishing.
+He is only intered in sitting in a boat and doing nothing at all.